This is a look at the Walmart Logo and the history of the company.

 History of Walmart

 Sam Walton, the legendary founder of Walmart, opened his first retail store in 1950 in Bentonville, Arkansas.
 Right away, Walton adopted an unrivaled yet straightforward business strategy.
 He lowered prices well below those of his competitors.
-It was a move that slashed his profit margins, but one that Walton was confident would pay for itself in increased sales.
+It was a move that slashed his profit margins, but Walton was confident it would pay for itself in increased sales.
 He was right, and by 1967 Walton’s business model was successful enough to support 24 different stores across the state of Arkansas.

 By 1985, Walmart had 882 stores across the nation, with sales that year totaling $8.4 billion.
 By 1988, Walmart was the most profitable retailer in the US.
 1988 was also the year that Sam Walton stepped down as the company’s CEO, turning the job over to David Glass.
 Though already an unprecedented success, the 1990s saw Walmart achieve an unbelievable flurry of growth.
 In 1990, Walmart had sales totaling $32 billion and locations in all 50 states.
 In 1991, the company went worldwide, opening its first international store in Mexico City, Mexico.